 Try to keep your list of affiliate programs expanding even if your particular industry hasn't been affected.
 If this situation has taught us anything, it's that “just in case” is never a bad idea.

 4. Optimize Your Site

 If you want people to come back to your home, you have to make it comfortable.
 For visitors, that means increasing site speeds and lessening load times.
-Everyone is on edge as it is, so take out as much frustration as possible in your site experience.
+Everyone is on edge as it is, so eliminate as much frustration as possible in your site experience.

 On that note, when it comes to affiliate programs, there's nothing more impressive than proof.

 One of the most significant ways to attract better affiliate partners is to show them how much your platform is worth.
 As you grow your audience and link power, keep detailed statistics.

 The best information to keep for potential affiliate partners:

 - Reach and engagement